HMS Buckingham in furious action, 1758

 Richard Tyrell, by now a Rear Admiral, became commander-in-chief of the Leeward Islands Station after the war but resigned in 1766, perhaps due to bad health.
 He died of a fever – the illness that killed to may in the West Indies – and, by his own request was buried at sea.
 He is remembered by a quite spectacular marble memorial in Westminster Abbey, London.

 HMS Buckingham remained in service into the middle years of the American War of Independence.
 By then she was in a bad state and leaking badly.
 She was lost in the Atlantic in 1779.
-Her small consort, HMS Weazle, was still in service that same year, in which, however she was captured by the French.
+Her small consort, HMS Weazle, was still in service that same year, in which, she was however captured by the French.
 Built in 1745, this small vessel had proved a good investment for the Royal Navy as she captured a total of eleven enemy vessels in her lifetime.